MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 ## Prerequisites

-Before you read this section, check out the requirements and best practices for universal drivers described in [Getting Started with Universal Windows drivers](getting-started-with-universal-drivers.md)
+Before you read this section, check out the requirements and best practices for universal driver packages described in [Getting Started with Universal Windows drivers](getting-started-with-universal-drivers.md)

 ## Overview

 The DCHU sample provides example scenarios where two hardware partners, Contoso (OEM) and Fabrikam (IHV) are working together to create a Universal Windows Driver for a device in Contoso's upcoming system.
 The device in question is an [OSR USB FX2 learning kit](https://store.osr.com/product/osr-usb-fx2-learning-kit-v2/).
 In the past, Fabrikam would write a non-universal driver package that was customized to a specific Contoso product line, and then hand it to the OEM to handle servicing.
-This resulted in significant maintenance overhead, so Fabrikam decides to refactor the code and create a universal driver instead.
+This resulted in significant maintenance overhead, so Fabrikam decides to refactor the code and create a universal driver package instead.

 ## Use only declarative sections and directives

-First, Fabrikam reviews the [list of INF sections and directives](../install/using-a-universal-inf-file.md#which-inf-sections-are-invalid-in-a-universal-inf-file) that are invalid in universal drivers.
+First, Fabrikam reviews the [list of INF sections and directives](../install/using-a-universal-inf-file.md#which-inf-sections-are-invalid-in-a-universal-inf-file) that are invalid in universal driver packages.
 During this exercise, Fabrikam notices that they're using many of these sections and directives in their driver package.

-The biggest amount of incompliant code resides in their co-installer, which applies settings and files that depend on the target platform.
+One directive they are using is the one to register a co-installer.
+Their co-installer applies settings and files that depend on the target platform, instead of those settings and files being applied declaratively through the INF.

-This means that the driver package is larger than it could be, and it's harder to service the driver when a bug affects only a subset of the OEM systems that ship the driver.
-Also, most of the OEM-specific code is related to branding, so Fabrikam needs to update the driver package every time an OEM is added or a minor issue affects a subset of OEM systems.
+This means that the driver package is larger than it could be, and it is harder to service the driver when a bug affects only a subset of the OEM systems that ship the driver.
+Also, most of the OEM-specific modifications are related to branding, so Fabrikam needs to update the driver package every time an OEM is added or a minor issue affects a subset of OEM systems.

-Fabrikam removes the non-universal sections and directives and uses the [InfVerif](../devtest/infverif.md) tool to verify that the new driver's INF file is universal.
+Fabrikam removes the non-universal sections and directives and uses the [InfVerif](../devtest/infverif.md) tool to verify that the new driver package's INF file is universal.

 ## Use extension INFs to componentize a driver package